 Despite the limitations of its polling place voting equipment, New Jersey mandates a manual audit.
 State statute specifies that the audit is to be conducted in at least 2% of the election districts in which each audited election appears on the ballot.
 N.J.
 Rev. Stat. § 19:61-9.1.a.
 Additional auditing may be required to meet the statistical requirements of N.J.
 Stat.
 Ann. §19:61-9(1)(c)(1).

 Unless otherwise specified, statutory references are to N.J.
 Rev. Stat. § 19:61-9.

 Voting Systems Used

-Visit the Voting Equipment Database for an explanation of the types of voting equipment used, click here.
+Visit the Voting Equipment Database for an explanation of the types of voting equipment used.

 Votes not cast at a polling place (“election district”) on Election Day (such as early votes and votes cast by UOCAVA voters) must be separated and bundled in groups called “audit units.”
 Each audit unit must contain approximately the average number of ballots cast in the precincts within the county, or fewer, but cannot be associated with any particular election district.
 Although the statute explicitly excludes emergency and provisional ballots from the Election Day ballots to be audited, N.J.
 Rev. Stat. § 19:61-9.1.c.(4), New Jersey’s 2021 audit procedures called for individual batches of vote by mail ballots and provisional ballots to each constitute a single audit unit and to be no larger than 300 ballots.
 New Jersey Election Audit Procedure – General Election 2021.
 Each audit unit is assigned a unique identifying number, and is included in the random selection process.

 Audit Counting Method

 Type of Audit Units

 Each election district for in-person Election Day voting is treated as an audit unit.
 Votes not cast on Election Day are separated and batched into their own audit units (for further details, see “Audit Comprehensiveness”).
 N.J.
 Rev. Stat. § 184.108.40.206c(5).

 Contests and Issues Audited

 All federal and state offices are audited, and the attorney general additionally picks county and municipal offices to be audited.
 At least 2% of election districts are audited, although county and municipal elections held in fewer than 100 election districts are exempt from this requirement.
 N.J.
 Rev. Stat. § 220.127.116.11.a.